feyil/Simple-Chess-AI-with-Minimax/README.md

 - minimax_ai_play(board, depth, maximizingPlayer)
 - alpha_beta_minimax(board, depth, alpha, beta, maximizingPlayer)

-* I have used below pseudocodes which can be found in (https://en.wikipedia.org/wiki/Minimax).
+* I have used below pseudocodes which can be found in (https://en.wikipedia.org/wiki/Minimax and https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning).
 The main purpose was to understand the core mechanism of the algorithms.
 Therefore implementations made far away from production readiness.
 In this aspect, I'm always open to feedback.

 ```
 function minimax(node, depth, maximizingPlayer) is
     if depth = 0 or node is a terminal node then
         return the heuristic value of node
     if maximizingPlayer then